Agroecology: Definition

-Agroecology is defined by the OECD as "the study of the relation of agricultural crops and environment."
+Agroecology is broadly defined as an integrative approach that examines the ecological, social and economic relationship within agricultural systems.
 Dalgaard et al. refer to agroecology as the study of the interactions between plants, animals, humans and the environment within agricultural systems.
 Francis et al. also use the definition in the same way, but thought it should be restricted to growing food.

 Agroecology is a holistic approach that seeks to reconcile agriculture and local communities with natural processes for the common benefit of nature and livelihoods.

 Agroecology is inherently multidisciplinary, including sciences such as agronomy, ecology, environmental science, sociology, economics, history and others.
 Agroecology uses different sciences to understand elements of ecosystems such as soil properties and plant-insect interactions, as well as using social sciences to understand the effects of farming practices on rural communities, economic constraints to developing new production methods, or cultural factors determining farming practices.
 The system properties of agroecosystems studied may include: productivity, stability, sustainability and equitability.
 Agroecology is not limited to any one scale; it can range from an individual gene to an entire population, or from a single field in a given farm to global systems.

 Paul Wojtkowski differentiates the ecology of natural ecosystems from agroecology inasmuch as in natural ecosystems there is no role for economics, whereas in agroecology, focusing as it does on organisms within planned and managed environments, it is human activities, and hence economics, that are the primary governing forces that ultimately control the field.
 Wojtkowski discusses the application of agroecology in agriculture, forestry and agroforestry in his 2002 book.